0

 The tower will also feature low-emitting and low- or zero-VOC materials on the interior, including paints and interior coatings.
 At least 20% of raw materials, such as structural concrete and steel, drywall, masonry, and insulation, will be sourced regionally (within 500 miles of the project site).
 At least 10% of the materials will be recycled.
 This strategy aims to decrease pollution caused by the transportation of materials over long distances as well as toxins released during raw material production (as opposed to recycling and reusing materials).

-Text imported from Wikipedia article "One Bennett Park" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "One Bennett Park" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants